chaitanya100100/TailorNet/README.md

         (2.5 GB)
   - [shirt_male_weights](https://datasets.d2.mpi-inf.mpg.de/tailornet/shirt_male_weights.zip)
         (2.5 GB)
+  - [This](https://nextcloud.mpi-klsb.mpg.de/index.php/s/LTWJPcRt7gsgoss) link has all the weights listed above as well as the following:
+    - pant_female_weights
-  - pant_female_weights and pant_male_weights available [here](https://nextcloud.mpi-klsb.mpg.de/index.php/s/LTWJPcRt7gsgoss)
+    - pant_male_weights
+    - short-pant_female_weights
-  - short-pant_female_weights and short-pant_male_weights available [here](https://nextcloud.mpi-klsb.mpg.de/index.php/s/LTWJPcRt7gsgoss)
+    - short-pant_male_weights
-  - [Other garments coming soon]
+    - skirt_female_weights
 - Set output path in `run_tailornet.py` and run it to predict garments on some random inputs.
 You can play with different inputs.
 You can also run inference on motion sequence data.
 - To visualize predicted garment using blender, run `python run_tailornet.py render`.
-(Blender 2.79 needs to be installed.)
+(Blender needs to be installed.)

 ## TailorNet Per-vertex Error in mm on Test Set
 ... evaluated using `evaluate` function in `utils/eval.py`.